Common Commercial Real Estate Terminology: A Handy Guide For Tenants

 In commercial leases, both parties will pay their own stamp duty.

-Get a tenant representative to help you out
+Get the help of a tenant representative

 A tenant advisor acts exclusively for tenants with no conflicts of interest.
 They give tenants the upper hand in lease negotiations and assist with communication with landlords and agents.

-Want more information?
+Enjoyed this article about common commercial real estate terms used in Australia but want more information?
 Here are seven reasons to appoint a tenant representation specialist.
 You can also consult this handy checklist to ensure you’ve dotted your I’s and crossed your T’s before entering a commercial lease agreement.